Symphony No. 7 (Shostakovich): Length and form

 Shostakovich's longest symphony, the work typically takes approximately 80 minutes to perform.
 It has four movements.
 Shostakovich at first gave them titles—"War", "Reminiscence", "Home Expanses", and "Victory"—but he soon withdrew these and left the movements with their tempo markings alone.

 I. Allegretto

 The first movement is in a modified sonata form that the musicologist Hugh Ottaway described as "misplaced and misshapen".
 It begins with a broad theme played by the strings in unison, which is later echoed by the woodwinds.
 This is followed by a slower section played by flutes and strings, which segues into a 22-measure ostinato march that Shostakovich anticipated would be compared to Ravel's Boléro.
 At the end of the twelfth statement of the theme, the brass present an inverted version of the theme, which is developed into a climax.
 After this a slower, two-part section follows, with a bassoon solo introduced by a solo clarinet; then a soft recapitulation of the opening theme is played by the strings.
-The movement's brief coda repeats fragments of the "invasion" theme, played by a solo trumpet and percussion.
+The movement's brief coda repeats fragments of the "invasion" theme, played by a solo muted trumpet and percussion.